andOlga/umineko-catbox-english/README.md

 - On PC, via a Switch emulator (either Ryujinx or Yuzu)
 - On a hackable Nintendo Switch, via Atmosphère

-Additionally, two promising future developments exist for the game.
+Additionally, promising future developments exist for the game.
 These do not currently work, but likely will in the future:
 - An ENTERGRAM engine source port, shin.
-- Skyline, a Switch emulator for Android.

 Please follow the below instructions to get the patch set up.